 Missouri Gooseberry has stout thorns, edible fruit, and showy, hanging white flowers that appear solitary or in clusters.
-The fruit may be picked off the plant and eaten fresh or is often used in juices, syrups, jellies, preserves, and pies.
-Each flower, once fertilized, is replaced by a globoid berry approximately 1/3” across.
+The fruit may be picked off the plant and eaten fresh or used in juices, syrups, jellies, preserves, and pies.
+Each flower, once fertilized, is replaced by a globoid berry approximately 1/3″ across.
 The berry is initially green but ripens to a dull red or purple.

 This shrub may also be used ornamentally as a specimen, groupings near a patio, a shrub border, or in native restoration projects.

-The nectar and pollen of the flowers are a significant attraction to bees, including honeybees, bumblebees, cuckoo bees, and mason bees.
-Though less commonly seen around gooseberry, butterflies and clearwing moths are other floral visitors.
+The nectar and pollen of the flowers are a significant attraction to bees, including honeybees, bumblebees, cuckoo bees, mason bees, halictid bees, and andrenine bees.
+Syrphid flies will also feed on the pollen.

 Caring for Missouri Gooseberry starts with planting in a proper location.
 This shrub can be grown in full sun, but its preference is partial sun.
-The plant may fail to produce flowers and fruit in the excess shade.
-However, it can grow well in different soil types and textures but prefers loamy or rocky soils high in organic material to retain moisture.
+The plant may fail to produce flowers and fruit in excess shade; however, it can grow well in different soil types and textures but prefers loamy or rocky soils high in organic material to retain moisture.

 Gooseberry pruning is straightforward.
 The plant can become a tangled mess if allowed to grow unchecked.
 Cut back the shrub to allow additional airflow and sunlight to reach the center of the plant.
 This will help keep your gooseberry happy and healthy.
 In addition, prune out any dead or diseased branches.
 You might consider either the Thinning Cuts Method or “Haircut” Method of pruning.

-Gooseberry tends to fruit heavier on branches between 2 and 3 years old.
-Therefore, it is recommended to prune out any shoots older than 3 to encourage the growth of younger branches and fruit production of branches in their prime.
+Gooseberry tends to fruit heavier on branches between two and three years old.
+It is recommended to prune out any shoots older than three years old to encourage the growth of younger branches and fruit production of branches in their prime.

 Contact an ISA-certified arborist for a disease identification and treatment plan if you believe your gooseberry, currant, or white pine has White Pine Blister Rust.
 We invite you to check out the Arborist For Hire lookup at the Wisconsin Arborist Association website to find an ISA Certified Arborist near you.

 Gooseberry has a long and extensive history.
-For centuries, English horticulturists demonstrated impressive fervor over gooseberry growing and competing for their gooseberries against one another.
-Gooseberry clubs, or societies, were formed in England in the mid-eighteenth century but peaked during the mid-19th century.
+For centuries, English horticulturists demonstrated impressive fervor over gooseberry growing and competed their gooseberries against one another.
+Gooseberry clubs or societies were formed in England in the mid-eighteenth century but peaked during the mid-19th century.

-The first national register of gooseberry competitions was published in Manchester in 1786.
-But the center of gooseberry competitors shifted to Cheshire and Yorkshire, where the surviving shows are held.
-The Egton Bridge Gooseberry show is the oldest surviving gooseberry competition.
+The first national register of Gooseberry competitions was published in Manchester in 1786.
+The center of Gooseberry competitors shifted to Cheshire and Yorkshire, where the surviving shows are held.
+The Egton Bridge Gooseberry show is the oldest surviving such competition.
 It was established in 1800, and the show has continued to host its annual exhibition by the Egton Bridge Old Gooseberry Society.
 Graeme Watson currently holds the Guinness World Records title for the heaviest berry.
 A Yellow Gooseberry variety known as ‘Millennium’ was grown and weighed in at the impressive size of 2.28oz.

 When grown for their fruit, Gooseberries are often accompanied by beans, legumes, tomatoes, chives, or herbs such as mint and oregano.